 Among its gun violence prevention provisions, Oregon:

-- Requires a background check prior to the transfer of a firearm between private parties; and
+- Requires a background check prior to the transfer of a firearm between unlicensed parties; and

 - Prohibits certain domestic abusers from possessing firearms or ammunition.

 Oregon also gives law enforcement limited discretion to deny a concealed handgun permit.